awsdocs/aws-cdk-guide/doc_source/reference.md

 The modules in the AWS Construct Library move through various stages as they are developed from concept to mature API\.
 Different stages imply different promises for API stability in subsequent versions of the AWS CDK\.

 Stage 0: CFN resources
 All construct library modules start in stage 0 when they are auto\-generated from the AWS CloudFormation resource specification\.
-The goal of stage 0 is to make new AWS CloudFormation resources/properties available to CDK customers as quickly as possible\.
-We create tracking documents to capture the data required to decide when L2 resources to add in the future\.
+The goal of stage 0 is to make new AWS CloudFormation resources/properties available to AWS CDK customers as quickly as possible\.
+We capture feedback from customers to better understand what L2 resources to add\.
 AWS CloudFormation resources themselves are considered stable APIs, regardless of whether other constructs in the module are under active development\.

 Stage 1: Experimental